 Sequent calculus, SC for short, can be seen as a formal representation of the derivability relation in natural deduction.
 A sequent consists of a list Γ of formulas, an arrow (in Gentzen, later also other markers have been used), and one formula as a conclusion.
 The list gives the assumptions the conclusion depends on in a derivation, in a local notation where in ND they are found in the leaves of a derivation tree.
 Gentzen also generalized sequents so that they have, instead of one conclusion, a list of possible cases after the arrow.
 This novelty led to the first satisfactory formulation of a proof system for classical logic.
 Gentzen's SC rules for conjunction and implication are, with commas separating elements in lists:

 This is not the place to explain the details of ND and SC (but see the entry on automated reasoning).
 Gentzen formulated the latter, denoted LK, so that it gave an intuitionistic calculus, denoted LJ, as a special case, the one in which the conclusion is a list of at most one case.
 He then proved the analogue of the normalization theorem for the classical calculus, the calculus and the proof carefully formulated so that the result for the intuitionistic calculus was a special case of the one for the classical calculus.
 In LJ and LK, L stands for “logistic”, a term by which Gentzen refers to the axiomatic calculi of logic of Frege, Russell, and Hilbert and Bernays.
 In such calculi, each line in a derivation is correct in itself, i.e., a logical truth, whence the term.
 The letters K and J come from the German words klassisch and intuitionistisch.
-(The latter should thus be I, but older German uses for upper case I also the writing J.)
+(The latter should thus be upper case "I", but older German uses upper case "J" for upper case "I".)

 Gentzen called the analogue of normalization by the unimaginative name of Hauptsatz, “main theorem”.
 The standard terminology today is “cut elimination theorem” All of the logical rules of SC have the subformula property in a very immediate sense: each formula in a premiss is a formula or subformula in the conclusion.
 The rule for combining derivations, analogous to the one explained above for the case of detour conversions in ND, is called “cut”.
 In it, a formula A appears as a case in a first premiss and as an assumption in a second premiss.
 In the conclusion, this formula has disappeared and the assumptions of the two premisses collected together: